Trevor Letowski

-Trevor Letowski (born April 5, 1977) is a Canadian former professional ice hockey winger and current assistant coach for the Montreal Canadiens of the National Hockey League (NHL).
-He was selected in the seventh round, 174th overall, by the Phoenix Coyotes in the 1996 NHL Entry Draft.
+Trevor Letowski (born April 5, 1977) is a Canadian former professional ice hockey winger.
+He was selected in the seventh round, 174th overall, by the Phoenix Coyotes in the 1996 NHL entry draft.
 Letowski also played for the Vancouver Canucks, Columbus Blue Jackets, and Carolina Hurricanes.
-Following retirement from active play, he has served as head coach of the OHL's Sarnia Sting and Windsor Spitfires.
+Following retirement from active play, he served as head coach of the Sarnia Sting and Windsor Spitfires in the Ontario Hockey League (OHL) as well as an assistant coach with the Montreal Canadiens in the National Hockey League (NHL).

 Playing career

-Letowski began his career playing junior hockey for the Sarnia Sting of the Ontario Hockey League (OHL).
-He was selected in the seventh round, 174th overall, by the Phoenix Coyotes in the 1996 NHL Entry Draft.
-The Sting named him Rookie of the Year for the 1994–95 season.
-Letowski won a gold medal with Team Canada at the 1997 World Junior Ice Hockey Championships held in Geneva, Switzerland.
-A banner depicting his number 17 in Canadian national team colours hangs at the Progressive Auto Sales Arena in Sarnia, Ontario, where the Sting play.
+Letowski began his career playing major junior for the Sarnia Sting of the Ontario Hockey League (OHL) where he was named as his team's Rookie of the Year for their 1994–95 season.
+He was then selected in the seventh round, 174th overall, by the Phoenix Coyotes in the 1996 NHL entry draft.

-After his third and final season with the Sting, Letowski spent the 1997–98 season with the Springfield Falcons, Phoenix's American Hockey League affiliate.
+After his third and final OHL season with the Sting, Letowski spent the 1997–98 season with the Springfield Falcons, American Hockey League (AHL) affiliate of the Coyotes.
 He made his NHL debut during the 1998–99 season and became a regular in the Coyotes lineup, playing two full seasons thereafter.
-Midway through the 2001–02 season on December 28, 2001, Letowski was traded by the Coyotes, along with Todd Warriner and Tyler Bouck, to the Vancouver Canucks in exchange for Drake Berehowsky and Denis Pederson.
+Midway through the 2001–02 season, Letowski was traded by the Coyotes, along with Todd Warriner and Tyler Bouck, to the Vancouver Canucks in exchange for Drake Berehowsky and Denis Pederson on December 28, 2001.

 Letowski was signed by the Columbus Blue Jackets as a unrestricted free agent on July 3, 2003, and played two seasons for the Jackets split by a term in Switzerland with HC Fribourg-Gottéron of the Swiss Nationalliga A during the 2004–05 NHL lockout.
 He then joined the Carolina Hurricanes as a free agent on July 6, 2006 and played there for two seasons.

 During a game against the Pittsburgh Penguins on October 14, 2006, Letowski was hit by the Penguins' Colby Armstrong following a pass in the Penguins' zone and was knocked unconscious and removed from the ice on a stretcher; there was no penalty assessed on the play.

-Letowski joined Barys Astana as a free agent on August 3, 2008.
-Following the conclusion of the 2009–10 season, his second year with Astana, Letowski announced his retirement from active play.
+In August 2008, Letowski joined Kazakhstani-based club Barys Astana of the Kontinental Hockey League (KHL) as a free agent.
+Following the conclusion of the 2009–10 season, he announced his retirement from active play.

+International play

+Letowski won a gold medal with Team Canada at the 1997 World Junior Ice Hockey Championships held in Geneva, Switzerland.